 The Climax in the film is a David Vs. Goliath scenario, this time its Man Vs. Alien.

 Besides Fanning’s annoying performance, I hated Justin Chatwin as Robbie, who is Ray’s incompetent son with daddy issues.
 He’s a moron who wants to fight aliens, but he has no combat experience.
 Nobody does that in real life!
 He alongside Fanning are the worst.
-I’ll double down the points again due to the fact that he’s an annoying idiot!
+I’ll double down the points again due to the fact that he’s also an annoying idiot!

 The Ending involving one character who somehow survives a massive alien attack.